MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 # Run pipeline

-#### 1. Generate haploblock boundaries for chr6 using the Halldorsson2019 recombination map:
+#### 1. Generate haploblock boundaries and hashes for chr6 using the Halldorsson2019 recombination map:
 ```
 python build_haploblocks.py --recombination_file data/Halldorsson2019/aau1043_datas3 --chr 6 --out data/
 ```

-This creates a TSV file (with header) with 2 columns: START END
+This creates haploblock boundaries, a TSV file (with header) with 2 columns: START END

+as well as haploblock hashes, a TSV file (with header) with 3 columns: START END HASH

+Haploblock hash is a unique identifier for a haploblock, ie an integer with len(haploblock_boundaries) digits, 1 and 0

 See [haploblock_boundaries_chr6.tsv](data/haploblock_boundaries_chr6.tsv) for 1398 haploblock boundaries (high recombination rates defined as **rate > 10*average**).